washingtonpost/ArcAds/README.md

 ArcAds is a [GPT (Google Publisher Tag)](https://developers.google.com/doubleclick-gpt/) wrapper created by [Arc Publishing](https://www.arcpublishing.com/).
 Using ArcAds you can make use of many GPT features such as size mapping, refreshing, and targeting.
 In addition you can also make use of header bidding vendors such as [Prebid.js](https://prebid.org/) and [Amazon A9/TAM](https://www.a9.com/) by using the appropriate configuration.

 ## Getting Started
 To get started you must include the script tag for ArcAds in your page header, located [here](dist/arcads.js).
-You can also optionally run `yarn install` followed by `yarn build` to compile it yourself incase you need to make any modifications.
+You can also optionally run `npm install` followed by `npm run build` to compile it yourself incase you need to make any modifications.
 Once included you can initialize the ArcAds wrapper class like so in your page header.

 ```javascript
 <script src="path/to/arcads.js"></script>